-- Associate of Business in Business Administration (ABBA) - Associate of Arts in Computer Information Systems (AACIS) - Associate of Arts in Liberal Arts (AALA) - Associate of Arts in Social Work (AASW)
+- Associate of Business in Business Administration (ABBA)

+- Associate of Arts in Liberal Arts (AALA)

+- Associate of Arts in Social Work (AASW)

 Associate of Applied Science (AAS) degrees

 AAS degree progrfams are designed to provide career-specific skills that lead directly to employment.
 Students earning these degrees may also transfer to 4-year colleges and universities, though that is not the primary purpose of the Associate of Applied Science track.
 SCAC offers the following Associate of Applied Science (AAS) degrees: